kubernetes/community/committee-code-of-conduct/charter.md

 from participation by a unanimous vote of all other members of the committee.

 ### Committee seats unoccupied
-In the event that one or more of the seats on the committee is occupied, for any reason, a replacement member will be appointed by the steering committee as soon as reasonable.
+In the event that one or more of the seats on the committee is unoccupied, for any reason, a replacement member will be appointed by the steering committee as soon as reasonable.
 That person will serve out the remainder of the term of the person they are replacing.